Doosra: Technique

 The bowler delivers the ball with the same wrist action by locking the wrist and using the index and ring fingers instead of the usual index and middle fingers.
-This gives the ball spin in the opposite direction to that for an off-break, causing it to spin from the leg side to the off side to a right-handed batsman.
+This gives the ball spin in the opposite direction to that for an off break, causing it to spin from the leg side to the off side to a right-handed batsman.

-To make doosra more effective it should be pitched on the middle and off stump line because the ball will move away from the batsman after pitching if a right-hander is facing the ball.
-However, If there is a little extra turn in the wicket then a bowler might have to adjust his line to the middle and leg stump.
+To make doosra more effective it should be pitched on the middle and off stump line because the ball will move away from the batsman after pitching, if a right-hander is facing the ball.
+However, if there is a little extra turn in the wicket then a bowler might have to adjust his line to middle and leg stump.
 An adept doosra bowler often gives a flight to his ball inviting a batsman to step out the crease, whereas the latter thinks that it is a traditional off-spin ball and he leaves the safety of the crease and loses his wicket to stumping or just manages to edge it to a fielder within the 30-yard circle.

-The doosra is the off-spinner equivalent of the leg-spinner's googly, which spins in the opposite direction to the leg spinner's stock ball.
+The doosra is the off-spinner's equivalent of the leg-spinner's googly, which spins in the opposite direction to the leg spinner's stock ball.

-A left-arm (whose action mirrors that of an off-spinner) can bowl the doosra, which in this case would turn from off to leg.
+It is possible for a left-armer (whose action mirrors that of an off-spinner) to bowl the doosra, which in this case would turn from off to leg.
 Sri Lankan left-armer Rangana Herath gained recognition by bowling the delivery, in particular against the Australians during an A tour.
 England left-armer Monty Panesar has said he has bowled the delivery occasionally in domestic matches.
 In the test series against Sri Lanka in 2014, the English spin bowler Moeen Ali bowled a doosra making him the first English spinner to do so in an international match.

-Other bowlers
+Controversy

-Increasingly, it seems that many other off-spinners are trying to make use of the "doosra" delivery with varying degrees of success.
-While Saqlain never had legitimacy issues regarding his action, other off-spinners attempting to utilize the delivery have had accusations (for the most part dismissed) of chucking (throwing) leveled against them.
-These include; Sohag Gazi, Muttiah Muralitharan, Harbhajan Singh, Shoaib Malik, Saeed Ajmal and Johan Botha.
-The South Australian Dan Cullen has also been rumored to be able to bowl the doosra.
+While Saqlain never had legitimacy issues regarding his action, other off-spinners attempting to utilize the delivery have had accusations (for the most part dismissed) of chucking (throwing) levelled against them.
+These include Sohag Gazi, Muttiah Muralitharan, Harbhajan Singh, Shoaib Malik, Saeed Ajmal and Johan Botha.
+The South Australian Dan Cullen has also been rumoured to be able to bowl the doosra.